trillium-rs/trillium/sse/README.md

 The connection stays open and events are pushed as items arrive on the stream.
 The stream is dropped when the client disconnects or the server shuts down, so a stream backed by a subscription can use `Drop` to unsubscribe.
-Requests whose `Accept` header excludes `text/event-stream` are passed through to subsequent handlers.
+Requests whose `Accept` header does not name `text/event-stream` are passed through to subsequent handlers.

 ## Safety